Educare India: AapdaPAR

 Aapda Prepared, Aware and Resilient communities is an initiative of EduCARE India supporting and networking with disaster management authorities to create a disaster prepared, aware and resilient communities through research, disaster planning, education, training and capacity building through developing task force of volunteers.

 BAGEECHA

-BAGEECHA (Botanical Applied Gardens for Ecological Enhancement and Climate CHange Adaptation) / Plastic Free Temples / Botanical Gardens – Preserve the environment through our by drawing upon the wisdom and experience of our revered elders to ensure sustainable practices for future generations.
+BAGEECHA (Botanical Applied Gardens for Ecological Enhancement and Climate Change Adaptation) / Plastic Free Temples / Botanical Gardens was an initiative to encourage farmers and horticulturalists to use part of their land to cultivate flowers, and to replace plastic flowers in temples with real flowers.